Learn the Signs

 - Unusual and intense reactions to sounds, smells, tastes, textures, lights and/or colors

-The M-CHAT (Modified Checklist for Autism in Toddlers) can help you determine if a professional should evaluate your child.
+The M-CHAT (Modified Checklist for Autism in Toddlers ™) can help you determine if a professional should evaluate your child.
 This simple online autism screen, available on our website, takes only a few minutes.
-If the answers suggest your child is at risk for autism, please consult with your child’s doctor.
+If the answers suggest your child has a high probability for autism, please consult with your child’s doctor.
 Likewise, if you have any other concerns about your child's development, don't wait.
 Speak to your doctor now about screening your child for autism.

-Though autism spectrum disorders range from mildly to profoundly disabling, a diagnosis of ASD is an important turning point in a long journey.
+A diagnosis of autism is an important turning point in a long journey to understand your child's world.
 Autism Speaks has many resources for families whose children have recently received a diagnosis.